airbytehq/airbyte/docs/cloud/getting-started-with-airbyte-cloud.md

    A workspace lets you collaborate with team members and share resources across your team under a shared billing account.
    :::

+3. Optionally, you can create a new account by using your Google login credentials.

+   * If you have an existing Airbyte account that shares the same email address as your Google account, you can use your Google login credentials to sign in to your Airbyte account.
+   * If you are invited to a workspace, you cannot use your Google login to create a new Airbyte account.

 You will be greeted with an onboarding tutorial to help you set up your first connection.
 If you haven’t set up a connection on Airbyte Cloud before, we highly recommend following the tutorial.
 If you are familiar with the connection setup process, click **Skip Onboarding** and follow this guide to set up your next connection.

 ## Set up a source